CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ##### Declaring known descendents

-If at the time an ML-BOM is created for a model its downstream model variants (e.g., finetunings, quantizations, etc. derived from the model) are known, these can also be recorded within the `pedigree` object as `descendants`.
+If at the time an ML-BOM is created for a model its downstream model variants (e.g., finetunings, quantizations, etc. derived from the model) are known, these can also be recorded within the `pedigree` object as `descendants` in a similar manner.

 <div style="page-break-after: always; visibility: hidden">
 \newpage